 The need for nurses with a Bachelor of Science in Nursing (B.S.N. degree) is steadily increasing and the opportunities to practice in a wide range of settings continues to expand.
 The B.S.N. is often necessary for administrative positions, and it is a prerequisite for admission to graduate nursing education.
 SVSU also offers a Masters of Science in Nursing (M.S.N.) for positions in research, consulting, teaching, or advanced practice nursing.

 For undergraduate students, transfer, second degree and high school seniors admitted to SVSU who plan to pursue the BSN program.

 Program information for licensed RNs who wish to obtain their BSN; or their MSN in an accelerated program.

-Starting Fall 2012, this graduate program will have three tracks: clinical nurse leader (CNL), nurse administrator, and nurse educator.
+Starting Fall 2012, this graduate program will have four tracks: Family Nurse Practitioner (FNP), Clinical Nurse Leader (CNL), Nurse Administrator, and Nurse Educator.